ISAITB/docs-tdl/source/constructs/index.rst

     @to, yes, The ID of the actor that will be receiving the message (see :ref:`test-case-actors`).
     @desc, yes, A description to display to the user for this test step.
     @id, no, The ID for the step.
-This is also the name of a ``map`` variable in the session context in which output will be stored. config, no, Zero or more elements containing configuration values pertinent to sending.
+This is also the name of a ``map`` variable in the session context in which output will be stored. documentation, no, Rich text content that provides further information on the current step. config, no, Zero or more elements containing configuration values pertinent to sending.
 Each ``config`` element has a ``name`` attribute and a text content or variable reference as value. input, no, Zero or more elements for the input parameters.
 See :ref:`handlers-inputs-outputs` for details.